mushank/ZKUDID/README.md

 # ZKUDIDManager
-Use 'identifierForVendor + keychain' to make sure UDID(Unique Device Identifier) consistency after App delete or reinstall.
+Use identifierForVendor and keychain to make sure UDID(Unique Device Identifier) consistency after App delete or reinstall.

 ## 1. How to use?
 It's so simple!
 Just like: